I’m going to say something crazy.

 Whatever works for you … make a habit of it daily!

-There are many other ways of being a balanced empath which I will elaborate on in a future article.
+There are many other ways of being a balanced empath which I elaborate on in our awakened empath book.
 Although you might be swinging like a pendulum through the extremes of your new shift in consciousness, remember that eventually through effort and persistence, you will come to a halt and achieve balance.

 We all go through confusing and disorientating times in life, so you are not alone.
 I can vouch for that.